katrinaga/London-Stock-Exchange-Tests/README.md

 # Playwright Demo - London Stock Exchange Tests
- Playwright tests for the FTSE 100 list, created for a technical assesment.
+ Playwright tests for the FTSE 100 list, created for a technical assesment to demonstrate capability with the Playwright test framework.

  # Test Scenarios (Assesment Specifications)
 1. Navigate to the London Stock Exchange website: https://www.londonstockexchange.com/.